-With advancements in neural network-based text-to-speech (TTS) systems, generating high-quality, natural-sounding speech has become increasingly feasible.
-However, because of a lack of data and resources, expanding TTS systems for low-resource languages like Kurdish continues to be difficult.
+With the advancements in neural network-based text-to-speech (TTS) systems, generating high-quality, natural-sounding speech has become increasingly feasible.
+However, because to a lack of data and resources, expanding TTS systems for low-resource languages like Kurdish continues to be difficult.
 This section examines relevant TTS research, emphasizing methods that make use of vocoder and its variants.
 We examine several approaches and works in the field, highlighting their applicability and possible modifications for Kurdish text-to-speech.
 Furthermore, we pinpoint the shortcomings and difficulties in the current literature, which directs our strategy for enhancing voice synthesis vocoders for low-resource languages.

-WaveGlow introduced [15]a flow-based generative network for voice synthesis that integrates knowledge from WaveNet and Glow.
-With this approach, the Mel spectrograms are transformed into high-quality speech using a single network and cost function.
+Prenger et al. (2019) presented WaveGlow, a flow-based generative network for voice synthesis that integrates knowledge from WaveNet and Glow.
+With this approach the Mel spectrograms are transformed into high-quality speech using a single network and cost function.
 The realizations of WaveGlow are the efficient MOSs, the high sample rates of audio samples, and the equalized and consecutive training model.
-However, the model is very large and computationally expensive, which can be considered as a major drawback of the presented approach.
+However, the model is very large and computationally expensive, which can be considered as major drawbacks of the presented approach.

-[16] proposed a new glottal neural vocoder in 2018.
+Cui et al. h proposed a new glottal neural vocoder in 2019.
 It employs glottal-source filters combined with vocal-tract filters by utilizing the hybrid neural network.
-While this vocoder delivers a good amount of voice synthesis that is of good quality, it comes alongside implementation issues.
-Other research that can be mentioned in this context is the work of [16] that explored WaveGlow voice synthesis for ultrasound-based articulatory-to-acoustic mapping.
+While this vocoder delivers good amount of voice synthesis that is of good quality, it comes alongside with implementation issues.
+Other research that can be mentioned in this context is the work of Csapó et al. (2019) that explored WaveGlow voice synthesis for ultrasound-based articulatory-to-acoustic mapping.
 WaveGlow, specifically developed for speakers and silent speech interfaces targeting clients with speaking disorders, outperforms regular vocoders and has more realistic synthesized speech, research showed.
 A major limitation is the use of ultrasonic technology.